 The Sebastian Inlet Tax District 209.2 does apply to almost 600 voters who live north of Old Winter Beach Road in Indian River Shores.

 The complete 2012 district maps are here.
 Residents in Indian River Shores are in the following Districts:

 NATIONAL: Congressional District 8 (No districts for Senators)

 CLICK HERE for a comprehensive list of CURRENT GOVERNMENT OFFICIALS

 Recent Elections & Referendum Info

-Recent Town Council elections in November 2018 resulted in Brian Foley and Jesse "Sam" Carroll being seated.
-The next election will have seats occupied by Mayor Tom Slater, Vice Mayor Bob Auwaerter, and Councilmember Debbi Peniston available.
+Town Council elections in November 2018 resulted in Brian Foley and Jesse "Sam" Carroll being seated.
+The next election will have seats available that are occupied by Mayor Tom Slater, Vice Mayor Bob Auwaerter, and Councilmember Debbi Peniston, as two have indicated that they will not seek reelection and the other has qualified to run for another office.
 Please see the Town Council page for current elected official's information.